sxdny/sxdny.github.io/src/pages/posts/user-churn-post.md

 A churn rate is the percent of subscribers that have canceled his subscription on a service / app within a certain period of time, usually a month.
 In order for a user base to grow, the churn rate must be less than the new subscriber rate for the same period.

-To calculate the churn rate, we only will be considering users who are subscribed at the **beginning of the month.**
+To calculate the churn rate, we only will be considering users who are subscribed at the **beginning of the month**.

-The churn rate is the number of these users who cancel during the month divided by the total number.
-We can get it with the following formula:
+We can get the churn rate with the following formula:

 <br>

 $$
-\huge \text{churn rate} =  \frac{\text{cancellations}}{\text{total subscribers}}
+\Large \text{churn rate} =  \frac{\text{cancellations}}{\text{total subscribers}}
 $$

 <br>

-For example, we want to get the churn rate for a video streaming service (Netflix f.e) for the month of February.
+For example, we want to get the churn rate for a video streaming service (Netflix 2 f.e) for the month of February.
 Knowing that we have $1000$ customer at the beginning of that month and $250$ of these, canceled his subscription, the churn rate would be the following:

 <br>

 $$
-\huge 250 \div 1000 = 25\% \text{ churn rate}
+\Large 250 \div 1000 = 25\% \text{ churn rate}
 $$

 <br>

+Now that we know this, I can start explaining the exercise.

 <br>

 ---